yendo/fcs/README.md

 ```

 Add the following function for fcqs to `~/.bashrc` for Bash & Unix users.
-You have to install xclip to copy the note to clip board.

 For Unix standard editor (Vim, Emacs, nano, gedit, etc.):